blazewebart/blazewebart-vscode-theme/README.md

-## This is theme pleasure for the eyes and for Php, Js, Html, Css, Text
+## This is theme pleasure for the eyes and for Php, Js, Html, Css, Txt

 ![Preview](https://raw.githubusercontent.com/blazewebart/blazewebart-vscode-theme/master/images/preview.png)